Tax-Free Childcare: Paid work

 (Amount of receipts) - (amount of expenses)

 Receipts are those the person expects to derive from their trade, profession or vocation and expenses are those they expect to incur wholly and exclusively for the purposes of that trade, profession or vocation.
+The term wholly and exclusively will take its normal tax meaning.

 It is gross income that counts - before deductions of tax, national insurance and pension contributions.